Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Constrained Fits to Data

 \subsubsection{CFD $F$-wave}

-As seen in Fig.~\ref{fig:Fwavedata}, there are only data above 1.5 GeV, and very few for the phase, which are dominated by the $K^*_3(1780)$.
+For this wave, seen in Fig.~\ref{fig:Fwavedata}, there are only data above 1.5 GeV, and very few for the phase, all of them dominated by the $K^*_3(1780)$.
 Both the UFD and CFD yield a fairly good description of the resonance although the $\chi^2/dof$ increases from around 1 to 1.5.
-The CFD parameters are given in Table~\ref{tab:Fwave} and their change is sizeable, often beyond 2 standard deviations, although due to correlations the CFD and UFD overlap within uncertainties, as seen in Fig.~\ref{fig:Fwavedata}.
+The CFD parameters are given in Table~\ref{tab:Fwave} and their change is sizeable, often beyond 2 standard deviations, although due to correlations the CFD and UFD overlap within uncertainties, as shown in Fig.~\ref{fig:Fwavedata}.